hlukanov/osna-hackathon/README.md

 <a name="bluemixlogin" />
 ## Register a Bluemix Account
 Go to http://bluemix.net and click on "[Sign up](https://console.ng.bluemix.net/registration/)".
 Fill in the form and follow the instructions.
+Your account will be free for the next 30 days.
+After that period no charges will apply.
+Your account will simply be suspended unless you enter your billing information.

 Finally you can log in your newly created account.

 <a name="createapp" />
 ## Create an Application